xivsync/ellisontechnologies/web/themes/custom/ellison/README.md

 ## JS

 - librareis
-- npm run build to get dist files built
+- `npm run build`` to get dist files built
-- js in component folders
+- scripts are automatically found if they are storied in the appropriate component folders

 ## Theme documentation